 Delhi Police file FIR against unknown persons for blast near Israeli embassy

-Investigators have reportedly not found clearer footage from security cameras to identify the prime suspect.
+Investigators have failed to find clearer footage from security cameras to identify the prime suspect.

 The Delhi Police has registered a first information report against unknown persons in connection with the low-intensity blast that took place near the Israel embassy on Tuesday, PTI reported on Saturday.